niemaattarian/MD5-Hashing-Algorithm/Overview.md

 ![](images/test-examples.png)

 # Algorithm
 The MD5 algorithm takes in a message input of arbitrary length producing an output of 128-bit message digest.
-It is considered to be a pseudorandom hashing algorithm meaning it is computationally impossible that the MD5 message digest, of different input, can produce two messages of the exact same message digest [3].
+It is considered to be a pseudo-random hashing algorithm meaning it is computationally impossible that the MD5 message digest, of different input, can produce two messages of the exact same message digest [3].
 Any slight change of the string input can drastically change the hashed output.
 Below is a small example;
 ~~~
 String Input:   abc
 Hashed Output:  900150983cd24fb0d6963f7d28e17f72